-My 26th birthday is right around the corner, which means I’m not going to be able to mooch off of my parent’s health insurance anymore.
-The relationship between millennials and their healthcare is an evolving one that stems from a re-definition of what it means to be healthy.
-Medical Marketing & Media’s White Paper entitled, “Communicating with Millennials: Understanding Their Approach to Health,” examines the disconnect millennials experience when attempting to understand a healthcare industry developed and shaped by previous generations.
-The findings state, “For millennials, health is no longer just ‘the absence of illness’—it is a proactive pursuit for wellness that encompasses mental health, nutrition, sleeping habits, and exercise.”
+My 26th birthday is right around the corner, which means I will not be able to mooch off of my parent’s health insurance anymore.
+The relationship between millennials and their healthcare is an evolving one that stems from a redefinition of what it means to be healthy.
+Medical Marketing & Media’s White Paper entitled “Communicating with Millennials: Understanding Their Approach to Health” examines the disconnect millennials experience when attempting to understand a healthcare industry developed and shaped by previous generations.
+The findings state, “For millennials, health is no longer just ‘the absence of illness—it is a proactive pursuit for wellness that encompasses mental health, nutrition, sleeping habits, and exercise.”

 Part of this millennial healthcare trend can be attributed to readily-available information via the internet and the expansion of subject matter seen in mandatory high school and college health courses.
 Another side effect of the internet is how quickly communities can form through social media and the sharing of personal health stories.
-This has had an impact on reducing the stigma of mental health disorders and other health-related issues that did not previously have such an easily accessible forum.
+This has helped reduce the stigma of mental health disorders and other health-related issues that did not previously have such an easily accessible forum.

-In fact, 39% of millennials—almost as many as those who say they trust doctors for their health information—say they are satisfied…[read the full article at www.iwco.com]
+39% of millennials—almost as many as those who say they trust doctors for their health information—say they are satisfied…[read the full article at iwco.com]